-The program benefits immeasurably from the cooperation and participation of the AZA (Association of Zoos & Aquariums) accredited zoos and aquaria.
-Executive staff from many institutions routinely lecture to our students on such topics as zoo animal nutrition; principles of animal husbandry; zoo ethics and responsibility; and behavioral welfare.
+The program benefits immeasurably from the cooperation and participation of the Association of Zoos & Aquariums (AZA) accredited zoos and aquaria.
+Executive staff from many AZA institutions routinely lecture to our students on such topics as zoo animal nutrition; principles of animal husbandry; zoo ethics and responsibility; and behavioral welfare.
 The value of our well-established links with zoos and aquaria becomes priceless in our ability to place students in internships that reflect the student's interests and build upon their experience.

-- merging the student's academic background with the practical work necessary for the host facility to achieve its goals
+- Merges the student's academic background with the practical work necessary for the host facility to achieve its goals

-- helping to produce the foundation for a background in the zoo & aquarium industry
+- Help produce the foundation for a background in the zoo & aquarium industry

-- learning how subunits within an administrative facility interconnect to achieve common goals
+- Learn how subunits within an administrative facility interconnect to achieve common goals

 I was able to do mostly everything a keeper would do in their day-to-day activity.
 The internship allowed me to expand on what I had learned through school and previous animal care experiences.
 Lincoln Park Zoo Intern